Naciiim/Devoir-JSF/README.md

-This file is made by me (MITA Nassim) and my colleague ELMCHAOURI Yassamine
+This project is made by me (MITA Nassim) and my colleague ELMCHAOURI Yassamine